rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 4.4.2 Update referee status and notify all players (1 Point)
 [ ] 4.5 Edge Cases and Abuse Prevention (2 Points)
 [ ] 4.5.1 Prevent spamming of callouts or referee decisions including preventing
-    - Multiple callouts in rapid succession from multiple players (1 Point) [x] 4.5.2 Handle the following scenarios:
+    - Multiple callouts in rapid succession from multiple players currently replaces who is being judged with whoever hit the button last.
+It should not add any callouts to the history in firestore until the active callout is resolved.
+Watch out for race conditions.
+(1 Point)
+[x] 4.5.2 Handle the following scenarios:
     - Referee is the accused or caller
 [ ] 4.6 Silly opposite side of referee card (2 Points)